 Subsection 49(3) of the Courts of Justice Act permits the Chief Justice of the Ontario Court of Justice to appoint a provincial judge to be a temporary member of the Ontario Judicial Council to meet the quorum requirements of the legislation with respect to Judicial Council meetings, review panels and hearing panels.
-The following judge of the Ontario Court of Justice has been appointed by the Chief Justice to serve as a temporary member of the Ontario Judicial Council when required:
+The following judge of the Ontario Court of Justice has been appointed by the Chief Justice of the Ontario Court of Justice to serve as a temporary member of the Ontario Judicial Council when required:

-The Honourable Mr. Justice Bernard M. Kelly
+The Honourable Justice Bernard M. Kelly